debops/debops/docs/ansible/roles/cron/defaults-detailed.rst

   not be created.
 If the ``state`` parameter is defined in the main YAML dictionary, when it's ``absent`` the entire configuration file will be removed.

-``user``
-  Optional.
-Specify the UNIX user account which will execute the job.
-If not specified, the job will be executed as the ``root`` account.

 ``name``
   Optional.
 Description of a given :program:`cron` job, used as a marker by